 In general, Naoussa wines, which have to be 100% Xinomavro, are considered to be fuller-bodied, more tannic and highly structured and, hence, to have the greatest aging potential.

 Not all the wines fit this generalized description.
 Thymiopoulos Vineyards “Young Vines” 2013 is an unusual example of a modern, fruit-forward Xinomavro with no oak influence.
 Fruity and spicy, with aromas of strawberries and a raspberry compote, this delightful, easy-drinking Xinomavro has a medium body and tannins, great acidity and a lot of freshness.
 Price: from $12.45.

-Thymiopoulos Vineyards, Earth and Sky Xinomavro 2012 is another example of a modern fruit-forward Xinomavro but with body, structure and aging potential typical of Naoussa.
-It is made from 37-42 year-old vines growing in a rocky-soil organic vineyard and is aged 12 months in oak.
-In addition to a lot of sweet ripe fruit, it has some vegetal notes (tomatoes), floral and savory notes, a full body, ripe but still youngish tannins and at least 10-year ageing potential.
+The winery’s Earth and Sky Xinomavro 2012 is another example of a modern fruit-forward Xinomavro and with the body, structure and aging potential typical of Naoussa.
+It is made from 37-42 year-old vines growing in a rocky organic vineyard and is aged 12 months in oak.
+In addition to a lot of sweet ripe fruit, it has some vegetal (tomatoes), floral and savory notes, a full body, ripe but still youngish tannins and at least 10-year ageing potential.
 Price: from $27.99.